rafalp/Pirx/README.md

 By default Pirx specifies following settings:

 - `ASGI_APP: str`: path to ASGI application instance in application's code.
-- `DEBUGL: bool`: controls if the Application is running in debug mode or not.
+- `DEBUG: bool`: controls if the Application is running in debug mode or not.
+- `IN_TEST: bool`: set to `True` if Pirx is running in test mode.
 - `PLUGINS: List[str]`: list of configured plugins.

+## Plugins

+Primary feature that Pirx provides to the application developers is a plugin system.

+Plugins are a python modules that Pirx loads on application's start, providing a clear entry point and a way for library developers to access the configuration, validate it and run initialization logic of their features.

+For example, an ORM library could access the configuration and check if it contains database connection settings.
+It could then create an database connection object.

-### Management commands
+## Management commands

-Pirx skeleton provides `manage.py` Python file that can be used to run management commands in the project:
+Pirx skeleton provides the `manage.py` Python file that can be used to run management commands in the project:

 ```console
 $ python manage.py runserver
 ```

-Plugin can implement custom management commands by defining `commands` python module:
+Plugins can implement custom management commands by defining `commands` python module:

 ```python
 import click